kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 The Installer looks for available overrides each time a component installation or update operation is due.
 Overrides for the component are composed from two sets: **common** overrides and **component-specific** overrides.

-- Common overrides are used for installation of all components.
-They are defined in ConfigMaps/Secrets marked with `installer:overrides` label only.
+Kyma uses common overrides for the installation of all components.
+Only ConfigMaps or Secrets marked with the installer:overrides Label contain the definition of overrides (TODO: Fix it).

-- Component-specific overrides are used only for the installation of the specific component.
-They are defined in ConfigMaps/Secrets marked with both: `installer:overrides` and `component: <name>` labels, where `<name>` is the component name.
-Component-Specific overrides have precedence over Common ones in case of conflicting entries.
+Kyma uses component-specific overrides only for the installation of specific components.
+ConfigMaps and Secrets marked with both installer:overrides and component: <name> Labels, where <name> is the component name, contain the definition.
+Component-specific overrides have precedence over Common ones in case of conflicting entries.

 ### Examples